timvvvht/HKEX-Announcement-Classifier/README.md

 **Bigrams for Announcements of Trading Halts:**
 ![Image of TH Bigrams](/images/bigrams_th.png)

-As for this type of announcement, the most common bigrams are words that are common across *any* types of announcement, which is an observation in line with the relative shorter length of Trading Halt announcements as we shall see below.
+As for this type of announcement, the most common bigrams are words that are common across *any* types of announcement, which is an observation in line with the relatively shorter length of Trading Halt announcements as we shall see below.

 **Bigrams for Announcements of Connected Transactions:**
 ![Image of CT Bigrams](/images/bigrams_cct.png)

-As we can see above, the bigram "chapter 14a" is the 5th most common bigram in the Connected Transactions dataset.
-Given my experience representing listed companies in Hong Kong legally, I am aware that the rules regarding connected transactions are provided in Chapter 14A of the Listing Rules of the Stock Exchange.
+As we can see above, the bigram "chapter 14a" is the 5th most common bigram in the 'Connected Transactions' dataset.
+Given my experience representing listed companies in Hong Kong legally, I am aware that 'Connected Transactions' are governed by Chapter 14A of the Listing Rules of the Stock Exchange.

 **Bigrams for Announcements of Notifiable Transactions:**
 ![Image of NT Bigrams](/images/bigrams_nt.png)

-Notifiable transactions usually involve mergers and acquisitions, so seeing the bigram "target company" in 4th place is not too surprising.
-The bigrams "percentage ratios" and "applicable percentage" relate to the requirement for companies to publish this type of announcements only when the proposed transaction meets a certain percentage threshold of equity transfer in the transaction.
+'Notifiable Transactions' usually involve mergers and acquisitions, so seeing the bigram "target company" in 4th place is not too surprising.
+The bigrams "percentage ratios" and "applicable percentage" relate to the requirement for companies to publish these types of announcements only when the proposed transactions meet a certain percentage threshold of equity transfer in the transactions.

 **Bigrams for Announcements of Takeover Offers:**
 ![Image of TK Bigrams](/images/bigrams_tk.png)

-Takeover offers are governed by the Takeovers Code, so no surprise here.
+Takeover offers are governed by the Takeovers Code, as expected.

-## Analysis of Mean Word Count across Announcements
+## Analysis of Mean Word Count Across Announcements
 ![Image of MWC](/images/word_count_comparison.png)

 Annual results occupy the number 1 spot in terms of length of announcement.
 This is due to the sheer amount of financial metrics to disclose as part of annual results.

-Connected Transactions and Notifiable Transactions have the two highest mean word counts after annual results.
-This is due to these types of announcements often having to disclose at length the background of entering into such transactions.
+'Connected Transactions' and 'Notifiable Transactions' have the two highest mean word counts after annual results.
+This is due to these types of announcements often having to disclose the background of entering into such transactions at length.

 # Training a Recurrent Neural Network
 I implemented a recurrent neural network with a bidirectional LSTM layer after an embedding layer using pre-trained GloVe embeddings of 300 dimensions.
 The details of my implementation can can be found <a href='HKEx_Announcement_Classifier.ipynb'>here</a>.